bhagyeshrathi07/Marketplace_project/readme.md

 # Website info
-Flask Marketplace is designed for customers to buy and sell items.
+BTW Marketplace is designed for customers to buy and sell items.

 ## Instructions